Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Thinking about taking the train from Cassis to Rome?
 We’ve got you covered.

-It usually takes around 15 hours 30 minutes to travel the 364 miles (587 km) from Cassis to Rome by train, although you can get there in as little as 10 hours 49 minutes on the fastest services.
-You’ll normally find around 17 trains per day running on this route.
+It usually takes around 15 hours 23 minutes to travel the 364 miles (587 km) from Cassis to Rome by train, although you can get there in as little as 10 hours 49 minutes on the fastest services.
+You’ll normally find around 13 trains per day running on this route.
 You’ll need to make 4 changes along the way as there aren't any direct services on this line.
+You can travel with Trenitalia trains during your journey, as they are the main operator of services on this route.

 Train tickets from Cassis to Rome are usually cheaper when you book in advance compared to buying them on the day.
 Start a search in our Journey Planner to check out the latest prices.